postcss/postcss-bem-linter/README.md

 ## Use

 ```
-postcss().use(bemLinter([pattern]));
+postcss().use(bemLinter([pattern, options]));
 ```

 ### Defining your pattern

-Patterns consist of regular expressions that describe valid selector sequences.
+Patterns consist of regular expressions, and functions that return regular expressions, which describe valid selector sequences.

-Please note that *patterns define sequences, not just simple selectors*.
+Please note that *patterns describe sequences, not just simple selectors*.
 So if, for example, you would like to be able to chain state classes to your component classes, as in `.Component.is-open`, your pattern needs to allow for this chaining.